lpq29743/lpq29743.github.io/pages/index.md

 - South China Normal University (2014 – 2018).
 B.Eng. in Software Engineering

-### Publications
+### Publications & Manuscripts

+#### Publications

+1. **Peiqin Lin**; Meng Yang.
+2020.
+Hierarchical Attention Network with Pairwise Loss for Chinese Zero Pronoun Resolution.
+In AAAI.

+- Modeling zero pronouns and candidate antecedents interactively with Hierarchical Attention Mechanism
+- Using pairwise loss instead of cross entropy loss used in previous methods
+- Taking the constraint of correct-antecedent similarity into account for utilizing the chain information

-**Deep Mask Memory Networks with Semantic Dependency and Context Moment for Aspect-based Sentiment Analysis.** First author, accepted by IJCAI 2019.
+2. **Peiqin Lin**; Meng Yang; Jianhuang Lai.
+2019.
+Deep Mask Memory Networks with Semantic Dependency and Context Moment for Aspect-based Sentiment Analysis.
+In IJCAI.

 - Integrating semantic parsing information into deep memory network
 - Modeling inter-aspect relation for utilizing the information of the nearby aspects
 - Designing an auxiliary task to learn the sentiment distribution for the desired aspect

-**Hierarchical Attention Network with Pairwise Loss for Chinese Zero Pronoun Resolution.** First author, accepted to AAAI 2020.

-- Modeling zero pronouns and candidate antecedents interactively with Hierarchical Attention Mechanism
-- Using pairwise loss instead of cross entropy loss used in previous methods
-- Taking the constraint of correct-antecedent similarity into account for utilizing the chain information
+#### Manuscripts

-**A Shared-Private Model with Joint Learning and Predict-then-Extend Extraction for Targeted Sentiment Analysis.** First author, submitted to ACL 2020.
+1. **Peiqin Lin**; Meng Yang.
+2020.
+A Shared-Private Model with Joint Learning and Predict-then-Extend Extraction for Targeted Sentiment Analysis.
+Submitted to ACL.

 - A shared-private network to exploit the relation between target extraction and target classification
 - An heuristic predict-then-extend algorithm for target extraction